XUSean0118/DVSNet/README.md

 ```
 List of Args:
 ```
 --data-dir:      Path to the directory containing the dataset.
 --data-list:     Path to the file listing the images in the dataset.
 --restore-from:  Where restore model parameters from.
+--decision-from: Where restore decision model parameters from (default same as restore-from).
 --save_dir:      Where to save segmented output.
 --num-steps:     Number of images in the video.
 --overlap:       Overlapping size which must be dividable by 8.
 --target:        Confidence score threshold.
 --dynamic:       Whether to dynamically adjust target
 ```
 Inference time including time of Data I/O and Image Preprocessing: 0.1\~0.05s (10\~20fps)
 With Intel Xeon E5-2620 CPUs and NVIDIA GTX 1080 Ti GPU